miquelbeltran/flutter95/README.md

 #### TextField95

-Material text field styled as a Windows95 text field.
+TextField styled as a Windows95 text field.

+* Uses a Material TextField internally.

 ```dart
 TextField95()